Glossary of technical writing terms

 idiom

-A group of words that has a different meaning from the usual meaning of the separate words.
+An idiom is a group of words that has a different meaning from the usual meaning of each word.
 For example, 'out of the blue' is an idiom that means 'unexpectedly'.

 index (compared with concordance)

-An ordered list (usually alphabetic) of terms.
-Index entries contain cross-references (page numbers or hyperlinks) to pages or topics in a document.
+An index is an ordered list (usually alphabetic) of terms.
+Index entries contain cross-references to pages or to topics.
 For an example, see the index to this website.

 An index and a concordance are both ordered lists, but functionally, they are different.
 A concordance contains only terms that are in a document.
 Usually, these terms are product names, technical terms, and acronyms.
-An index captures the meaning of the topics in a document.
+An index captures the meaning of the topics.
 Possibly, some index entries do not appear in the primary text of a document.
-For example, an index entry for 'data output' directs readers to topics about reports and about saving data, but the term 'data output' does not appear in either of the topics.
+For example, an index entry for 'data output' directs readers to topics about reports and about how to save data, but the term 'data output' is not in the topics.

 info mapping